Aviah/one-click-django-server/README.md

 ## Install
 ** Only after prep: text was replaced, id_rsa.pub was copied, SECRET_KEY changed **

+* During installation you will be asked to provide four passwords: your linux user password (with sudo), django linux user (no sudo), mysql root password and django site superuser ('root') password.
+Better to prepare these passwords beforehand *

 From the command line (make sure you are in the one-click-django-server directory):

 1. Tar the files: